Why is formulating your request so important

 When you have an idea, it’s normal to want to start producing right away and have samples on your table Monday morning.
 However, this is not realistic.
 You need to be reasonable with manufacturers and understand the complications that come with the industry.
 Depending on the product, the supply chain can be complicated and is constantly affected by external forces.

-Be aware that the unstable era we live in can slow down, even more, the production process.
+Be aware that the unstable era we live in can even further slow the production process.
 It can happen, for example, that a supplier is having a hard time getting the raw materials needed, and because of that, the production line is delayed.
 Big worldwide events such as pandemics or wars can come in the way of the supply chain as well since many raw materials are imported from other countries.

 The 3 most important parameters to include in your product inquiry to private label manufacturers

-In every request, there are three parameters that should always be included, in order to be as specific as possible with the manufacturer.
+In every request, three parameters should always be included to be as specific as possible with the manufacturer.
 Your request should include:

 - Target price